 4. Develop new implementation systems

 We have seen amazing examples of supervision, communication, delegation and training programs that have been systemised so well that they can be implemented with allied health professionals and allied health assistants using minimal effort and minimal staff time.
-For example one disability provider in regional NSW uses an online Learning Management System to upskill all allied health professionals and allied health assistants in their local delegation processes for their organisation.
+For example one disability provider in regional NSW uses online training to upskill all allied health professionals and allied health assistants in their local delegation processes for their organisation.

 Whichever way you choose to implement and systemise these important activities, all staff will need sufficient quarantined time to: